CarlosOT2/GestaoProdutosVendas/.docs/en/How is The Website Structured.md

 │── Rota DashBoard/       # Components used in DashBoard route (/dashboard) │   │── Geral/            # Components used in DashBoard Geral route (dashboard/geral) │   │   │── GeralDshB
-│   │   │── GeralForm     # Inputs form component designed to filter data in products section │   │── MainDshB
+│   │   │── GeralForm     # Inputs form component designed to filter data in produtos section │   │── MainDshB
 │── Rota Home/            # Components used in Home route (/) │   │── Home